Last Updated on December 17, 2025 by Hannah Stephenson

 Address: 277 Beach Road, Sea Point

-Okay, so if you want the ocean views, do call ahead and make sure you reserve a table on the upper levels, but still, I really think that this is the perfect place for a daytime event.
+Okay, so if you want the ocean views, you will need to call ahead and make sure you reserve a table on the upper levels.
+But still, I really think that this is the perfect place for a daytime event.

 Price range: Mid-range